python-adaptive/adaptive/docs/source/tutorial/tutorial.parallelism.md

 ## `concurrent.futures`

-On Unix-like systems by default {class}`adaptive.Runner` creates a `~concurrent.futures.ProcessPoolExecutor`, but you can also pass one explicitly e.g. to limit the number of workers:
+On Unix-like systems by default {class}`adaptive.Runner` creates a {class}`~concurrent.futures.ProcessPoolExecutor`, but you can also pass one explicitly e.g. to limit the number of workers:

 ```python
 from concurrent.futures import ProcessPoolExecutor